OmarMiniesy/Notes/Networking/Protocol.md

 >TCP/[[IP]], a protocol, uses encapsulation.

-> For each packet sent and recieved, encapsulation is applied, in different orders respectively.
+> For each packet sent and received, encapsulation is applied, in different orders respectively.

 ---